texnoforge/python-wopeditor/README.md

 recognize the symbol from user input.

-Entire alphabets of symbols with names, meanings, and graphical representations be created including models to recognize individual symbols drawn by users in real-time.
+Entire alphabets of symbols with names, meanings, and graphical representations can be created including models to recognize individual symbols drawn by users in real-time.

 ## Status

-### development just started, come back later
+### early development, not useful yet ¯\\\_(ツ)\_/¯

-There is only a bare skeleton of UI in Kivy at the moment ¯\\\_(ツ)\_/¯
+I'm working on UI and core code, more features are required in order for this to be worth playing with.
+Getting there, stay tuned ⊂(✰‿✰)つ

 ## TexnoMagic